-And there is sports coverage, to be sure.
+And there is a lot of sports coverage, to be sure.
 Recognition of Esko’s name throughout the state and region is often tied directly to the perennial success of its teams and athletes: the Eskomos.

 Esko’s evolution into today’s lively little suburb is addressed in full, as is so much more...early logging and sawmill operations, a trip down the Midway River, Jay Cooke State Park, the impact of two world wars, the Esko Locker Plant, the founding of the Esko Volunteer Fire Department.

 But for now, suffice to say the book is also lavishly illustrated with about 160 photos, many in color, and nine topical maps.
 The producers are hopeful it will become another of Esko’s many treasures.